-The following lists various awards that are related to Dr. Chun's artificial intelligence R&D work.
-A separate page lists Dr. Chun's personal AI awards.
+The following lists various awards that are related to Prof. Chun's artificial intelligence R&D work.
+A separate page lists Prof. Chun's personal AI awards.

 Awarded for MTR's Digitalization Roadmap for Rail Gen 2.0 which leverages disruptive digital technologies to proactively enhance railway transportation services.
 Dr. Andy Chun's artificial intelligence work for MTR such as engineering works scheduling as well as Train Trip Planner's ticket suggestion contributed in part to this success. [info]